 Listening to this segment, I couldn’t help but think about failure and IT projects.

 In the software development world, there is a technique called fail fast.
 Failing fast means that problems show themselves immediately and fail visibly.
 This visible failure allows the team to fix a few small bugs instead of trying to fix a very big problem where no one knows how deep it goes.
 Failing fast is also encouraged because it keeps developers from getting stuck in analysis paralysis, where no one can make a decision due to fear of the effect it may have.

-Even though we have all these tools such as the PMBOK Guide, Project Management certifications, lessons learned, and Microsoft Project (wink wink), we are not guaranteed to succeed.
+Even though we have all these tools such as the PMBOK Guide, Project Management certifications, lessons learned, and Microsoft Project, we are not guaranteed to succeed.
 Projects are made of people and each person is their own unique “condition” to the study.
 By recognizing that, along with failing quickly within the project, we can hopefully bring it to a successful outcome.

 Have you ever experienced a project failure?
-Do you use lessons learned to replicate project success?
 Let me know in the comments below.

 If you find joy and value in what I write, please consider donating by “buying me a coffee”.